×

 All about Norite and Jaspillite Properties

 Know all about Norite and Jaspillite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Norite belongs to Igneous Rocks while Jaspillite belongs to Sedimentary Rocks.Texture of Norite is Phaneritic whereas that of Jaspillite is Banded, Trellis.
 Norite appears Veined and Shiny and Jaspillite appears Banded and Glassy.
-The luster of Norite is not available while that of Jaspillite is earthy.
+The luster of Norite is while that of Jaspillite is earthy.
 Norite is available in dark grey to black colors whereas Jaspillite is available in red, reddish brown colors.
 The commercial uses of Norite are cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones and that of Jaspillite are creating artwork, jewelry.